Sewing machine repair training class click here

 A. OK, now you finally own that elusive "mint condition" machine with an investment of only $6000.00 to $10,000.00, but it doesn't sew well.

 B. You could take it to a trained sewing machine technician for a complete service.
-Cost $50.00 to $100.00 or more, plus parts.
+Cost may be $100.00 or more, plus parts.

-D. You now own a true "Mint condition" collectible sewing machine.
-Your total cost, about $110,000 and up.
+D. You now own a true "Mint condition" collectible sewing machine for the bargain basement price around $110,000.

 OR